 From a technical standpoint as well as for manufacturing prowess bragging rights, it would have been better for Intel had 10 nanometer etching been available years ago and something like Ice Lake was available to make use of it.
 But, as it is, the 14 nanometer holding pattern that Intel has been stuck in with the Xeon SPs has left just enough room for the competitive camels to get their noses under the circus tent and perhaps get inside.
 We doubt very much that any of them – AMD, IBM, Ampere Computing, Marvell and upstarts like Tachyum or Nuvia – can bring the tent down.
 If the repeated delays of 10 nanometer and the more recent push out of 7 nanometer manufacturing have not collapsed the revenue and profit engine that is the Xeon SP within the Data Center Group, it is hard to imagine what might bring that tent down.

-As it is, Ice Lake will be pole that Intel can finally deploy to make its tent stronger and perfect the yields on the 10 nanometer processes so that next year’s fifth generation Xeon SP, code-named “Sapphire Rapids” because Intel is tired of jumping in the lake, can act like camel repellent, and hopefully strong enough so that the gap to the sixth generation 7 nanometer “Granite Rapids” Xeon SPs, now due in the first half of 2023, does not leave more room for the competitive camels to get their necks as well as their nodes under the circus tent.
+As it is, Ice Lake will be the pole that Intel can finally deploy to make its tent stronger and perfect the yields on the 10 nanometer processes so that next year’s fifth generation Xeon SP, code-named “Sapphire Rapids” because Intel is tired of jumping in the lake, can act like camel repellent, and hopefully strong enough so that the gap to the sixth generation 7 nanometer “Granite Rapids” Xeon SPs, now due in the first half of 2023, does not leave more room for the competitive camels to get their necks as well as their noses under the circus tent.

 The wonder is not that Intel is having such troubles – all big tech companies sometimes bet big and lose big, and the tick-tock methodology invented by Pat Gelsinger, formerly in charge of the Data Center Group many years back and happily installed as chief executive officer of VMware before Intel started having woes, was designed explicitly to mitigate against such risks.
 The trouble is, what do you do when the clock stops ticking and can only go tock?
 The short answer is you take a hard look at your foundry operations and then you tap a rival for some of the work, which drives up costs and drives down profits but it eliminates some risk.